Impacts of California High-Speed Rail

 In addition to the direct reduction in travel times the HSR project will produce, there are also economic and environmental impacts of the high-speed rail system.
 These were also specifically noted in Proposition 1A at the time the project sought authorization from the voters of the state in 2008.
 The anticipated benefits apply both generally to the state overall, as well as to the regions the train will pass through, and to the areas immediately around the train stations.

-Estimates of current & past impacts
+Estimates of current and past impacts

-Latest Impact Information, Overall and by Region
+Latest impact information, overall and by region

 On January 18, 2024, Derek Boughton of the Authority presented the latest financial impact analysis report through June 2023.